clementefeo/websockets-file-sender/README.md

-# WebSocket Server
+# WebSocket File Server

 ## Description

-This project implements a WebSocket server that allows clients to subscribe to topics and send/receive messages.
+This project implements a WebSocket server that allows clients to subscribe to topics and exchange files, which are received as messages.
 It supports configuration via file and command line, and logs activities to a log file or syslog.

 ## Prerequisites